Deciding Which Transport Case or Packaging

 If the expensive or delicate parts or products you are producing or supplying mainly require protection during your own manufacturing processes – then protective cases are often not practical.

-In this case, products such as moulded plastic or Correx totes are much more suitable to aid with movement around your facility or factory, with the inclusion of foam dividers or dunnage offering the required protection.
+In this case, products such as moulded plastic or Correx® totes are much more suitable to aid with movement around your facility or factory, with the inclusion of foam dividers or dunnage offering the required protection.

-You require a very high volume
+Options if you require a very high volume

 As with line side packaging and in-plant handling, if you are sending very large volumes of a product or equipment – even if it is high value and / or fragile – protective cases are likely to prove cost prohibitive.